LinusZachrisson/footballExplorer/README.md

 Libraries used in FootballExplorer are:

+- Vue 3 setup script

-- Firebase
+* Firebase
-- VueRouter
+* VueRouter
-- Vue-3-datepicker
+* Vue-3-datepicker
-- moment
+* moment

 ### Testing